All of these opportunities came from Linkedin.

-I’m a massive fan of Linkedin.
+I’m a massive fan of LinkedIn.
 Most people don’t yet realise how to correctly use it to propel your career forward.

-However, some people, like Farah, recognise it’s power.
+However, some people, like Farah, recognise its power.

-Here’s how she got 300 interview messages
+Here’s how Farah got 300 Interview Messages from LinkedIn

 In case the image above doesn’t load, here’s what Farah posted on LinkedIn: